 “Don’t try to make your data pretty, take the extracts or connect directly to the DB,” Stephen M., Account Executive.

 Dashboards can look like an elusive unicorn when it comes to the graphics.
 If the graphics don’t tell your data’s story, then it’s back to the storyboard.
 Good data will give you good reports.
 If you’re learning how to dance for the first time, you aren’t concerned with doing fancy spins and flipping in the air; get the basics down first, then you can add all of the flairs, twirls, and more.
 Think of your data in the same way.
 Lay the foundation down to exactly how it makes sense to your company, then add all of the bells and whistles you want.
-A dashboard has a lot of capabilities to be aesthetically pleasing, and it can be the most glorious thing you’ve ever seen, but make sure your data is accurate and set up well first.
+A simple dashboard has a lot of capabilities to be aesthetically pleasing, and it can be the most glorious thing you’ve ever seen, but make sure your data is accurate and set up well first.

 “Format your Excel data source so it is only column and rows, and avoid nulls if you can,” Jereme M., Technical Support Engineer

 Dashboards can integrate all kinds of applications.
 However, the simplest is an Excel document.
 Cleaning data is as simple as organizing, filtering, and deleting.
 Data in its purest form is simply values and numbers.
-Finding the duplicates within a plain old spreadsheet will save you from having to understand new technology and give you peace of mind that the right information is uploaded to your dashboard.
+Finding the duplicates within a plain old spreadsheet will save you from having to understand new technology and give you peace of mind that the right information is uploaded to your simple dashboard.

 “In Excel, clean data includes thinking about your column headers.
 Blank spaces and special characters should be avoided and plan to use simple and concise header names.”
 Brey N., Senior Technical Support Engineer